GameDrivenDesign/godot-multiplayer-template/README.md

 ### Pong

-Set `res://example1/PongExample.tscn` as the main scene, and `res://example1/player/Player.tscn` as player and launch the game.
+Set `res://example1/PongExample.tscn` as the main scene and launch the game.

 Once a player joined, they are assigned a random color, and can move around using the arrow keys.
 Pressing Enter allows players to spawn blocks in the world.
 Their position will be synced as well.
 Several physics blocks are in the scene, they can be kicked around by any player.
 Holding the mouse button will let the players spawn physics based projectiles.
 They can also move the blocks, or "kill" other players.

 ### Enemies

-Set `res://example2/ShooterExample.tscn` as the main scene, and `res://example2/Player.tscn` as player and launch the game.
+Set `res://example2/ShooterExample.tscn` as the main scene and launch the game.

 Move around using the arrow keys, hold the mouse to shoot projectiles.
 Pressing enter, will spawn enemies on the board.
 Each enemy, will randomly choose an existing player and move towards them.
 On being touched by an enemy, the player will loose health.
 Shooting enemies removes them.

 ### 3D Example

-Set `res://example3/3DLevel.tscn` as the main scene, and `res://example3/Player.tscn` as player and launch the game.
+Set `res://example3/3DLevel.tscn` as the main scene and launch the game.

 Players will simply choose a random color for themselves and move to the right of the screen.